2.6 kms of double bank fishing in superb Elizabethan Estate surroundings with 12 good pools and many nice runs for both fly fishing and spinning.

 The Lower Sydenham beat can also be fished when you book the main Sydenham beat.
 Works will commence shortly to provide anglers access to the hut at hut pool, form a vehicular access to hut pool and improve river access along the lower beat.

 The adjoining Lower Sydenham beat can also be fished when fishing this beat.
 The Lower beat comprises 1 km of single bank fishing with six main pools and a number of nice runs.

 The Lyd derives its headwaters from the western slopes of Dartmoor and is one of the most productive of the Tamar tributaries.
 Because of its origins it is quick to clear after a spate meaning you can get fishing before many of the other Tamar tributaries have cleared.
 There is the possibility of a salmon from mid May given adequate water; the beat is best fished as the river clears after a spate.
 The best of the salmon fishing really comes after mid to late August with September spates really spreading fish out.
 Sea trout from late June and best fished for at dawn/dusk although there is usually a run of larger fish from mid April, which can provide good day time sport.
-This beat produced over 140 brownies in 2012, to 12” with grayling to 19”.
-It also produced 7 salmon, largest 10lb, and 14 sea trout to 5 lb.
+Last season it produced 178 brownies to 12” with 15 grayling to 17”.
+It also produced 4 salmon, largest 10lb, and 16 sea trout to 5 lb.
 Wading is generally easy through cobbled pools and runs but take great care when wading over rock/slate substrate.

 This really is a lovely fishery and year on year angler’s write-in to say how much they have enjoyed the fishing and the beautiful surroundings.